KashiwalHarsh/Landing-Page-For-NIKE/README.md

 # Landing-Page-For-NIKE
-A Cool Looking Landing page made with Vanilla CSS and JavaScript to Polish my Designing skill
+A Beautiful design and a good looking landing page created using Vanilla JS and CSS to polish my development skills